shved-nmr/XpenseTrack/README.md

 # XpenseTrack
-XpenseTrack is a program that you can use to track your incomes and outcomes.
+XpenseTrack is a program that you can use to track your incomes and expenses.
 Made as a C course final project.